The Legislature sent 114 chapters of new law to Gov. Dayton during the 2018 legislative session.

-If you have any questions on new laws or legislation you read about in the 2012 Law Summaries, please contact a member of the League’s Intergovernmental Relations Department.
+If you have any questions about new laws or legislation summarized in the 2018 Law Summaries, please contact a member of the League’s Intergovernmental Relations Department.
 The initials of the best staff member to contact for a particular law are listed at the end of each summary.
-You can find a key for the initials on page 5 of the 2012 Law Summaries.
+You can find a key for the initials on page 3 of the 2018 Law Summaries.

 * By posting you are agreeing to the LMC Comment Policy.